 - Secure attachments create health and well-being

 - Therapy is collaborative between the person seeking therapy and the therapist

-- The person seeking therapy is the expert of his/her life and is capable of self-motivated growth
+- The person seeking therapy is the expert of their life and is capable of self-motivated growth

 - The role of the therapist is a supportive guide to walk alongside the person seeking therapy